SaeedMalikx/React-Fiber-Architecture/README.md

 ```

-OH it's creating a container for the current component/whatever(get Fibers and all for the root)
+it's creating a container for the current component/whatever(get Fibers and all for the root)

 and then scheduling an update at Root,